Feature Request: Wiki ACLs (Access control for individual pages)

 - Provide a per-project toggle to set the wiki pages to "Allow-default" or "Deny-default".

 - Provide a per-project list of default access patterns.
 For example in a given project we may like to set all pages whose names start with "Internal" to be set to "Deny-Default" and "read/write for RoleDevTeam".
 Such a patterns list would make it easy and straightforward to divide a wiki into any number of access-zones.

 Well, that would be my ideas, I'm sure they can be improved - please discuss.

-#3 Updated by Sven Schwyn about 4 years ago
+#3 Updated by Sven Schwyn over 10 years ago

 I second Bernhard: A checkbox to set the page "public" or "private" would be sufficient.
 However, "private" pages should only be visible if a user is both logged in and member of the project the wiki is hooked to.
 Furthermore, wiki links from public to private pages should display an access denied info.

-#6 Updated by Felipe Reyes almost 4 years ago
+#6 Updated by Felipe Reyes about 10 years ago

 I think that use case proposed by Jimi Jones is the really useful one, moinmoin wiki has that kind of ACL and is very powerful and flexible, probably to avoid the gui part (that could be complex and hard to build a simple and usable one) in a first stage use the magic first line #ACL.